jamplate/jamplate.github.io/pages/examples.md

 <p class="alert alert-info" role="alert">
   NOTE:
   <br>
-  an escaped string will not replace escaped quote!
+  An escaped string will not replace escaped quote!
   <br>
   So, the string <code>'\''</code> will evaluate to <code>\'</code>
 </p>